bestia-dev/google_cloud_vm/README.md

 ## NOT FREE egress traffic

 Egress traffic is not free.
 It can accumulate a lot of cost if a DDOS attack want to download a lot of data.
 The Billing budgets and alert don't really help.
 The interval to take Egress traffic under control is probably too slow, sometimes 24 hours.
 Then it just sends an email alert that can be missed.
-Later is already too late because the DDOS attack has already made your bill enourmous.
+Later is already too late because the DDOS attack has already made your bill enormous.
 We are talking easy 3000$ per month for a VM that is basically free.
 Crazy.
-Till last month I had on average to pay 0,71$/month for Egress traficc, but last month was the eye opening 3$/month.
+Till last month I had on average to pay 0,71$/month for Egress traffic, but last month was the eye opening 3$/month.
 After researching I found out, that I am just lucky that it is not 3000$.
 Google will not limit my traffic in any way or form because they make money if I have crazy traffic.
 But this could never be organic traffic for a personal hobby website.
 That could be only a DDOS attack, or now we can call it Denial of Wallet, because they could empty my already empty wallet.
-Bad Google made no effort to cap or limit my spendings in any way.
+Bad Google made no effort to cap or limit my spending in any way.
 I am afraid of surprise enormous bills for basically nothing.
 How to solve this problem?
 I don't know.
 Maybe I could try to limit traffic on NGINX ?!?
 To keep the data under 30GB/month that is around 5$/month.
 My maximum acceptable cost for DDOS attacks.

 ## google cloud Debian VM